wader/fq/README.md

 Tool, language and decoders for working with binary data.

+TLDR: it aims to be jq, hexdump, dd and gdb for files combined into one.

 ![fq demo](doc/demo.svg)

-Basic usage is `fq . file` or `fq d file`.
+Basic usage is `fq . file`, `fq d file` or `fq 'some query' file ...`.

 For details see [usage.md](doc/usage.md).

 ### Background

-fq is inspired by the well known jq tool and language that allows you to work with binary formats the same way you would using jq.
-In addition it can present data like a hex viewer, transform, slice and concatenate binary data.
-It also supports nested formats and has an interactive REPL with auto-completion.
+fq is inspired by the [jq](https://jqlang.github.io/jq/) tool and language and allows you to work with binary formats in the same way.
+In addition to using jq expressions it can also present decoded tree structures, transform, slice and concatenate binary data.
+It also supports nested formats and features an interactive REPL with auto-completion of functions and names.

-It was originally designed to query, inspect and debug media codecs and containers like mp4, flac, mp3, jpeg.
-But since then it has been extended to support a variety of formats like executables, packet captures (with TCP reassembly) and serialization formats like JSON, YAML, XML, ASN1 BER, Avro, CBOR, protobuf.
-In addition it also has functions to work with URLs, convert to/from hex, number bases, search for things etc.
+It was originally designed to query, inspect and debug media codecs and containers like MP4, FLAC and JPEG but has since been extended to support a variety of formats like executables, packet captures (with TCP reassembly) and serialization formats like JSON, YAML, XML, CBOR, protobuf.
+In addition it also has functions to work with URLs, convert to/from hex, number bases, search for patterns etc.

-In summary it aims to be jq, hexdump, dd and gdb for files combined into one.

-**NOTE:** fq is still early in development so things might change, be broken or do not make sense.
-That also means that there is a great opportunity to help out!

 ### Goals

-- Make binaries accessible, queryable and sliceable.
+- Make binaries more accessible, queryable and sliceable.
 - Nested formats and bit-oriented decoding.
 - Quick and comfortable CLI tool.
 - Bits and bytes transformations.